TrungDuong-Nguyen/Sweep-Heuristic-for-VRP/README.md

 | Number of clients  | 10  | 11 | 6 | 11 | 10 | 2 |
 | Distance  | 102.7469|110.6773|89.0586|88.9029|91.2404|58.7481|

-Although it is not reported here, the computation could obviously provide us with a list of client in each group so that we can calculate the clients's total demand within each group.
-We can verify that this value is surely smaller than the capicity Q of the vehicle.
+Although it is not reported here, the computation could obviously provide us with a list of client in each group, thus we can calculate the clients's total demand within the group.
+We can verify that this value is smaller than the capicity _Q_ of the vehicle.

 <br>